Bira/octopus-carnival/_posts/2023-0-16-wolf-runners.md

-Wolf Runner ambushes tend to consist of a troop of archers hidden in the woods off to both sides of the road, while Kreed and his wolf pack block the path and do any melee fighting that proves necessary.
+Wolf Runner ambushes tend to consist of a troop of archers hidden in the woods off to both sides of the road, while Kreed and his wolf pack block the path and handle the intimidation plus melee fighting that proves necessary.

 ## The Numbers

 Other than the unusual nature of their leader and his "understanding" with those wolves, the Wolf Runners are a typical bandit gang that uses typical bandit stat blocks.
-The wolves are also typical, using standard stats for grey and dire wolves from the MV.
+The wolves are also typical, using standard stats for grey and dire wolves from the Monster Vault.

 In this section, we get stats for Kreed, Eveni, and the Runners' archers.